Grothendieck--Lefschetz for ample subvarieties: Introduction

 Case \eqref{item1:Pic-intro} of the theorem applies to ample subvarieties of dimension $\ge 2$, and case \eqref{item2:Pic-intro} to ample subvarieties of dimension $\ge 3$.
 The example of Veronese embeddings shows that the cokernel of $\Pic(X) \to \Pic(Y)$ can be nontrivial (see \cref{eg:veronese}), hence the conclusions of \cref{th:Pic-intro} are optimal.
 By duality, it follows from case \eqref{item1:Pic-intro} of \cref{th:Pic-intro} that the natural map on Albanese varieties $\Alb(Y) \to \Alb(X)$ is an isomorphism, and this implies that the restriction of the Albanese morphism of $X$ to $Y$ is the Albanese morphism of $Y$ (cf.\ \cref{th:Alb}).

 The main new ingredient in the proof of \cref{th:Pic-intro} is the following torsion-freeness property which holds in all characteristics and under weaker assumptions on $X$ and $Y$.

-\begin{introtheorem}[cf.\ \cref{cor:tf}] Let $X$ be an $n$-dimensional projective variety defined over an algebraically closed field, and let $Y\subset X$ be a positive-dimensional closed subscheme.
+\begin{introtheorem}[cf.\ \cref{cor:tf}] Let $X$ be an $n$-dimensional projective variety defined over an algebraically closed field $k$, and let $Y\subset X$ be a positive-dimensional closed subscheme.
 Assume that $\cd(X \setminus Y) < n-1$.
-Then the kernel of the restriction map $\Pic(X)\to\Pic(Y)$ is torsion-free. \end{introtheorem}
+Then the kernel of the restriction map $\Pic(X)\to\Pic(Y)$ is torsion-free if $\charK k = 0$, and its torsion is killed by a power of $p$ if $\charK k = p > 0$. \end{introtheorem}

 We deduce \cref{th:tf-intro} from an analogous statement (see \cref{prop:tf-K(^X)}) where the assumption is expressed in terms of the ring $K(\^X)$ of formal rational functions of $X$ along $Y$.
 This ring was first introduced in \cite{HM68} as a tool to measure the positivity of a closed subscheme, where $Y$ is said to be $G2$ if $K(\^X)$ is a finite module over $K(X)$ and $G3$ if $K(\^X) = K(X)$.